PEXANE2/azure-docs.tr-tr/articles/data-factory/v1/data-factory-ftp-connector.md

 }
 ```

-### <a name="use-encryptedcredential-for-authentication-and-gateway"></a>Kimlik doğrulama ve ağ geçidi için şifreli Credential'ı kullanma
+### <a name="use-encryptedcredential-for-authentication-and-gateway"></a>Kimlik doğrulaması ve ağ geçidi için encryptedCredential kullanın

 ```JSON
 {